alvon17/Digital-Assistant-Desktop-App/README.md

 * Restricted Language
 * Program Speed

-For program speed is strongly affected by your hardware specifications.
+For program speed problem is strongly affected by your hardware specifications.

 For further documentation will be updated as soon as possible.